 Others

-- does your data sit somewhere in a database?
-Then learning SQL (for structured databases) or NoSQL (for unstructured databases) is recommended.
+- Does your data sit somewhere in a database?
+Then learn SQL (for structured databases) or NoSQL (for unstructured databases)!

-- Should you plan on collecting some data via web scraping and APIs, we recommend you to refresh your Python skills.
+- Do you plan on collecting some data via web scraping and APIs, then we recommend you to refresh your Python skills and familiarize yourself with managing your scraping project.